mozilla/telemetry-batch-view/README.md

 ```

 **Slow tests**
 By default slow tests are not run when using `sbt test`.
-To run slow tests use `sbt slow:test`.
+To run slow tests use `./runtests.sh slow:test` (or just `sbt slow:test` outside of the Docker environment).

 **Running on Windows**